Society of the Sisters of Saint Ursula of the Blessed Virgin: Foundations

 Initially new foundations were independent, but after the French Revolution, many of the houses established daughter houses to which they remained connected.
 The new Motherhouses were Dole and Tours in France; Fribourg, Sion, and Brig in Switzerland; Villingen and Freibourg in Germany.
 A number of new foundations were made from Tours, until, through the anti-religious laws of 1901, the sisters were expelled and their property confiscated.
-The mother house of Tours was transferred to Haverloolez-Bruges, Belgium.
+The mother house of Tours was transferred to Haverloo-lez-Bruges, Belgium.

 Other foundations were successively made in Rome, 1904; Sluis (the Netherlands), 1911.

 United States

 In 1901 with the expulsion of the Society from France, Archbishop Michael Corrigan of New York invited the sisters to establish a community in the archdiocese.
 The Society made its first foundation in the United States with the opening of a house at 523 West 142nd St. at Our Lady of Lourdes parish in the Hamilton Heights section of Manhattan, New York City, where they taught French and gave piano lessons until the Academy of Our Lady of Lourdes opened in 1903.
 In 1912 the school moved to W79th St. and was called Notre Dame Convent School.
 In 1989 ownership of the school was transferred to an independent Board of Trustees and in 2002 the Notre Dame School of Manhattan re-located to 327 West 13th Street in Greenwich Village.

 From New York, a second house was established in 1911 in Providence, Rhode Island.

 In 1925 the Sisters established the Academy of St. Ursula at "Marygrove" near Kingston Point in Ulster County, New York, and in 1943 began to staff St. Joseph's parochial school in the city of Kingston.
 In 1966 the Academy of St. Ursula became John A. Coleman Catholic High School, which in 1968 moved to a larger campus in Hurley.

 In 1968 the sisters established the Linwood Spiritual Center retreat house in Rhinebeck, New York.
 In 1984 the Society arrived in the Diocese of Raleigh (North Carolina) where sisters serve in Wilmington and Jacksonville.

 Today, the Federation of the Society of Saint Ursula, numbering 600 Sisters, is present on four continents: Africa, Asia, Europe and North America.
 Their ministry focuses on the areas of education, social justice, spirituality and pastoral ministry.
 Through the Tri-State Coalition for Responsible Investment, the Society is a member of the Interfaith Center for Corporate Responsibility.